 Like the Coupon Binder, you have two options here as well.
 You can purchase a pre-assembled Coupon Box, or you can assemble your own Coupon Box.
 Again, since I've been couponing for a long time, I've used both methods.
 I've thrown out my home-made coupon box and now have a purchased one, which I like much, much better!

 OPTION 1: A ready-made Coupon Box.
-It costs you a little money (not much), but it saves you time, looks better, and it can be taken into the store with you, because it was made to fit into the front of the grocery carts and has a secured lid!
-Here's one good one that I've located, called MyCouponKeeper.
-The basic coupon box with dividers only costs $19.99 + $3.55 Shipping.
-You can also purchase a larger and more elaborate system (shown on the right) with dividers, labels and carry handle.
+It costs you a little money (not much), but it saves you time, looks better, and it can be taken into the store with you, because it was made to fit into the front of the grocery carts and has a lid.
+Amazon offers the one below with dividers, labels and a carry handle.

 OPTION 2: A home-made Coupon Box.
 To assemble a Coupon Box yourself, you can use a cardboard box, or a Plastic Container.
 For the dividers, you can use anything stiff, depending on the size of your box, such as index cards, or cut-to-size card stock.
 For the tabs, I would suggest Note Tabs like the ones shown below.
 They’re stick-on tabs that you can write-on.
 The do-it-yourself box is a good system for home use, but not to take into the store with you.
 If you use this system, you would only pull out the coupons that you intend to use for each shopping trip.
 When I use to use this system, I would mark one (reusable) envelope for each store that I frequented, (i.e., Walmart, Publix, Dollar Tree, CVS), then insert the coupons for the upcoming shopping trips into those envelopes and leave the rest in the Coupon Box.
 You can always put a lid on the coupon box and take it with you to leave in your vehicle, just in case you pick up something at the store that you didn't initially plan on, and need to run out to grab another coupon(s).